hashicorp/terraform-provider-azuread/docs/data-sources/group.md

 * `mail` - The SMTP address for the group.
 * `mail_enabled` - Whether the group is mail-enabled.
 * `mail_nickname` - The mail alias for the group, unique in the organisation.
 * `members` - List of object IDs of the group members.
+When `include_transitive_members` is `true`, contains a list of object IDs of all transitive group members.
 * `onpremises_domain_name` - The on-premises FQDN, also called dnsDomainName, synchronised from the on-premises directory when Azure AD Connect is used.
 * `onpremises_group_type` - The on-premises group type that the AAD group will be written as, when writeback is enabled.
 Possible values are `UniversalDistributionGroup`, `UniversalMailEnabledSecurityGroup`, or `UniversalSecurityGroup`.
 * `onpremises_netbios_name` - The on-premises NetBIOS name, synchronised from the on-premises directory when Azure AD Connect is used.